daniel-eder/arksources/readme.md

 3. You should now see the a Character Blueprint and a Buff

+4. It is possible that you need to properly link the Character Blueprint

+  a) Open the Character Blueprint

+  b) Find Edit -> Reparent

+  c) Reparent to Dino_Character_BP

-4. Copy (do NOT subclass) the Character Blueprint of the Dino you would like to enable Packs for
+5. Copy (do NOT subclass) the Character Blueprint of the Dino you would like to enable Packs for

-5. Reparent your copied Dino to the Character Blueprint from this repository
+6. Reparent your copied Dino to the Character Blueprint from this repository

-6. In the reparented Dino Blueprint's main tab find the category "Pack" to modify all relevant settings
+7. In the reparented Dino Blueprint's main tab find the category "Pack" to modify all relevant settings

-7. It might be necessary to link the Buff correctly (I am not sure if the link is kept after copying)
+8. It might be necessary to link the Buff correctly (I am not sure if the link is kept after copying)

   a.
 Open the Character Blueprint you copied from this repository